wp-plugins/custom-social-icons/readme.txt

 == Frequently Asked Questions ==

-Question : How use this plugins?
+Question : How to use this plugins?
 Ans : Use this shortcode for page/post [ws-social-icon], for php code use this template tag <?php if ( function_exists('ws_social_icon') ) echo ws_social_icon();?>

 Also you can use the widget for the sidebar.